ckruger0/IDD-Fa18-Final-Project/README.md

 The final Plant Identifier placed within the Useless Box from a previous lab.

-A video of the final Plant Identifier in action can be seen here:
+A video of the final Plant Identifier in action can be seen here: <a href="https://youtu.be/OY9c6y_8w4o">https://youtu.be/OY9c6y_8w4o</a>